vkola-lab/vkola-lab.github.io/_pages/research.md

 ## Research

 ---
+### Podcast on AI tools for dementia
+Listen to our discussion on building AI tools for dementia on the Research Renaissance podcast.
+Click [here](https://podcasts.apple.com/us/podcast/research-renaissance-exploring-the-future-of/id1735997150?i=1000661644448) for more details.

+---
 ### Briefing on our research in Nature Medicine
 This [research briefing](https://doi.org/10.1038/s41591-024-03147-8) highlighted our latest work on an AI model for differential diagnosis of dementia.